marmelab/react-admin/docs/ReferenceArrayInput.md

 ## `queryOptions`

-Use the `queryOptions` prop to pass options to the `dataProvider.getList()` query that fetches the possible choices.
+Use the `queryOptions` prop to pass options to the `dataProvider.getList()` query that fetches the possible choices, as well as the `dataProvider.getManyAggregate()` query that retrieves the currently selected choices.

 For instance, to pass [a custom `meta`](./Actions.md#meta-parameter):